magdalena-horowitz/Interactive-Lab-Hub/Lab 5/README.md

 #### 2. face-detection.py
 <img src="https://user-images.githubusercontent.com/27168450/139714605-4881b038-34be-4aac-8d58-2a7c70229114.png" width="300" height="300">

-Face detection would be extremely useful for this design because the algorithm tracks when a person is present.
+###### Face detection would be extremely useful for this design because the algorithm tracks when a person is present or if they've stepped away from their computer to get food, watch TV, or not attend the lecture.
+We can also use this to detect whether the student is closing their eyes, getting tired, or is distracted.
+Finally, we could use this for in-class "zoom" exams to see whether students are consulting other students.
-When detecting whether

 #### 3. optical_flow.py
 <img src="https://user-images.githubusercontent.com/27168450/139714984-400da6ee-b6b2-4622-9122-31f8daec0813.png" width="300" height="300">